-I am a Palestinian immigrant, a mother, a community organizer, and a student leader.
+I am a Palestinian immigrant, mother, community organizer, and a student leader.
 After I enrolled in Ryerson University, I noticed the ever-growing need for creating a space for immigrant students to talk about their needs and personal experiences in higher education.
 The aim of NSAR is to build an inclusive community in which newcomer, immigrant and international students can belong.
-I am the Ontario Constituency Coordinator for the Canadian Federation of Students, the Vice President of Events and Outreach at the Continuing Education Students' Association of Ryerson (CESAR), and the student engagement and leadership specialist at Ryerson University.
+I am currently pursuing my Masters degree in Higher Education with a collaborative specialization in International, Comparative and Development Education at the Ontario Institute for Studies in Education at University of Toronto.
 I hold a bachelor of Arts in English, and a post-graduate certificate in Community Engagement, Leadership and Development; and in Immigration and Settlement Studies.

 I have a passion for community development and social justice issues, with a particular interest in migration issues and diaspora communities.
 I believe in immigrants' rights in just and equitable opportunities in the community regardless of their immigration status.